The Innovator’s Dilemma: Doing the Right Thing Never Felt So Wrong

 In a nutshell, Christensen targets financial and market successes as the primary reasons that large companies fail.

-A company can consistently make money, release new and popular products, have an amazing team of talented and intelligent employees and management, have the best intentions in the world, yet still crash and burn at the drop of a hat.
+A company can be a market leader, consistently make money, release new and popular products, have an amazing team of talented and intelligent employees and management, and have the best intentions in the world, yet still crash and burn at the drop of a hat.

 It’s like the popular kids in high school who reach their peaks too early—yeah, they might make you feel like a worthless nerd in Grade 10 and make fun of your extensive video game figurine collection—but 10 years later and they’re balding local bowling alley employees and you’re a successful Hollywood screenwriter on your way to Ariana Grande’s Grammy Party in LA.